Porcelain money

-Porcelain money refers to coins and tokens made of porcelain intended for economic exchange.
-Most famous are the German Notgeld struck between 1921 and 1923, and the gambling tokens used as petty coinage in Siam with Chinese characters.
+Porcelain money are coins and tokens made of porcelain intended for economic exchange.
+These include German Notgeld struck between 1921 and 1923, and the gambling tokens used as petty coinage in Siam with Chinese characters.

 German Notgeld

-The German porcelain Notgeld were made between the years 1915 and 1923, in the years before the German Hyperinflation, and a shortage of small change.
-Most of the porcelain Notgeld were produced for collectors in sets.
-These special form of coins were struck in Meissen in Saxony in the years 1921 to 1923.
+The German porcelain Notgeld were made between 1915 and 1923, in the years before the German Hyperinflation, and a shortage of small change.
+Most of the porcelain Notgeld were produced for collectors in sets, which were struck in Meissen, Saxony, from 1921 to 1923.

-Most of the coins were made in red Böttgerstoneware, but also in white porcelain.
+Most of these coins were made in red Böttger stoneware, but also in white porcelain.
 Some of them are partly gilt.
-They were issued for the province Saxony in the cities Meissen and Freiberg, the state of Thuringia in the city of Eisenach, in Silesia in the city of Münsterberg and in Saxony-Anhalt in the city of Quedlinburg.
+They were issued for the province Saxony in the cities Meissen and Freiberg, the state of Thuringia in the city of Eisenach, in Silesia in the city of Münsterberg, and in Saxony-Anhalt in the city of Quedlinburg.
 Building on the popularity of these tokens, Meissen continued to strike Medals in porcelain and stoneware.